mbb10324/MountUp/README.md

 ### Issues

-If you find any issues with the AddOn, please report them on our [MountUp GitHub Issues](https://github.com/mbb10324/MountUp/issues "MountUp GitHub Issues") page.
+If you find any issues with MountUp, please report them on our [MountUp GitHub Issues](https://github.com/mbb10324/MountUp/issues "MountUp GitHub Issues") page.

 ### Contributing

-If you would like to contribute to the AddOn:
+If you would like to contribute to MountUp:

 1. Read our [Code of Conduct](https://github.com/mbb10324/MountUp/tree/master/docs/code-of-conduct.md "MountUp Code of Conduct").
 2. Read our [Contributing Guidelines](https://github.com/mbb10324/MountUp/tree/master/docs/contributing.md "MountUp Contributing Guidelines").